NOAKES: ‘DOG DID NOT BARK’ – PROOF OF HIS INNOCENCE?

 Click here to read: Could cardiologists be at the heart of HPCSA trial of Noakes?

-Their involvement becomes clearer, he said, after publication of a study by researchers at two of South Africa’s top universities, the University of Cape Town (UCT) and Stellenbosch University, in the PLoS (Public Library of Science) One journal in July 2014.
+Noakes also said that he had always wondered why Strydom and ADSA were involved at all.
+Their involvement became clearer, he said, after publication of a study in the PLoS (Public Library of Science) One journal in July 2014.

 Dr Celeste Naude

-The study is titled Low carbohydrate versus isoenergetic balanced diets for reducing weight and cardiovascular risk: a systematic review and meta-analysis.
+It is titled Low carbohydrate versus isoenergetic balanced diets for reducing weight and cardiovascular risk: a systematic review and meta-analysis.
 It is a review of 19 studies, including randomised controlled trials (RCTs).

-Co-authors include Dr Marjanne Senekal, associate professor of nutrition at the University of Cape Town, who is now a consultant for the HPCSA against Noakes.
-Senekal is also co-author of the “UCT academics letter” to the media in 2014.
+The study is known as “Naude Review”, after lead author Dr Celeste Naude of Stellenbosch University’s Centre for Evidence-based Health Care.
+Co-authors include Dr Marjanne Senekal, associate professor of nutrition at the University of Cape Town.
+Senekal is now a consultant for the HPCSA against Noakes.
+She is also co-author of the “UCT academics letter” to the media in 2014.
 In it, she and colleagues attack Noakes for making “outrageous and dangerous” unscientific claims about diet.
 (Click here to read the academics letter and Noakes’ response.)

-Naude and co-authors concluded that:
+In it, Naude and co-authors conclude that:

-- Trials show weight loss in the short-term irrespective of whether the diet is low (carbohydrate) or balanced.
+• Trials show weight loss in the short-term irrespective of whether the diet is low (carbohydrate) or balanced.

-- There is probably little or no difference in weight loss and changes in cardiovascular risk factors on either diet.
+• There is probably little or no difference in weight loss and changes in cardiovascular risk factors on either diet.

 Dr Marjanne Senekal